Translation Research in Corpora, Keystroke Logging and Eye TrackingCopyright: Julia Vaeßen

 Lothmann, Timo, and Tatiana Serbina.
 2017.
 "On the overlap of grammatical metaphor and conceptual metaphor in political discourse: A reconciliatory approach".
 In Challenging Boundaries in Linguistics: Systemic Functional Perspectives, edited by Stella Neumann, Rebekah Wegener, Jennifer Fest, Paula Niemietz, and Nicole Hützen, 223-238.
 Frankfurt a.M.: Peter Lang Verlag.

-Freiwald, Jonas.
-2015.
+Freiwald, J. 2015.
 "You say Theme, I say Thema: A corpus-based approach to theme in English and German from an SFL Perspective."
 Staatsarbeit, RWTH Aachen University.

-Heilmann, Arndt.
-2015.
+Heilmann, A. 2015.
 "Syntactic Variation in Translation."
-MA thesis, RWTH Aachen University.
+Master thesis, RWTH Aachen University.

 Freiwald, Jonas: You say theme, I say thema, LINC, August 2016, Cardiff, United Kingdom.